 For more information on how to get started in this exciting new field, contact us today.
 We’d be happy to answer any of your questions.

 Start your career as a Medical Administrative Assistant with us!

-Here at Northwest Career College, our student-centered philosophy means that you come first.
+Here at our trade school, our student-centered philosophy means that you come first.